kjellalmgren/pingservices/pingservices-readme.md

 	$ ssh pirate@black-pearl64-w2.local
 	$ ssh pirate@black-pearl64-w3.local

-	#black-pearl64 is the master, to let it be the master i our cluster we initialize it.
+	#black-pearl64 is the manager, to let it be the manager i our cluster we initialize it.

 **To se all machine in the swarm:**